Halvdan Koht: Education

 A break from the studies came in the second half of 1892.
 After his father's death, he could not afford to attend university that semester.
 He worked briefly as a private tutor in the Skien district, and was paid to write in the newspaper Varden.
 On returning to his studies he worked as a Kristiania correspondent for the newspaper; eventually he also worked for Päivälehti.
-In 1901 he took over from Erik Vullum as obituarist and anniversary writer in Verdens Gang.
-In the next years he would contribute extensively to publications such as Den 17de Mai, Nationalbladet, Nordmanns-Forbundets tidsskrift, Syn og Segn, Samtiden, Unglyden, Dagbladet, Verdens Gang and Tidens Tegn; these were mostly Liberal or Norwegian nationalist publications.
+In 1901, he took over from Erik Vullum as obituarist and anniversary writer in Verdens Gang.
+Over the next years, he would contribute extensively to publications such as Den 17de Mai, Syn og Segn, Samtiden, Dagbladet, and Tidens Tegn; these were mostly Liberal or Norwegian nationalist publications.

 For some months after graduating Koht worked as an unpaid volunteer at the University Library of Oslo, while also continuing to attend university lectures.
 He was then given a scholarship, the "Gustav Bruun Endowment" of 1800 kr.
-The University doubled Koht's award to NOK 3600.
+The university doubled Koht's award to NOK 3600.
 From 1897 to 1899 he studied abroad with this fellowship.
 He studied at the University of Copenhagen, the University of Leipzig and in Paris (École des hautes études, École des Chartes).
 He was especially influenced by Karl Lamprecht in Leipzig.

-From 1899 to 1901 Koht worked as a substitute at the University Library of Oslo, and part-time as a school teacher.
+From 1899 to 1901, Koht worked as a substitute at the University Library of Oslo, and part-time as a school teacher.
 He was also engaged by Gustav Storm to help him with publishing the source text Regesta Norvegica.
 In 1908, after eight years of work, Koht completed the two last volumes of Norsk Forfatter-lexikon, a biographical dictionary of Norwegian writers.
 However, it was a posthumous work, the principal author—Jens Braage Halvorsen—having died in 1900.